tomjoht/tomjoht.github.io/pages/general/technical-writing-podcasts.md

 published: true
 ---

-Beside [my podcasts](/category-podcasts/) and the [WTD podcasts](/category-wtd-podcasts)], here are some technical writing podcasts focused on language, writing, content strategy, and more:
+Beside [my podcasts](/category-podcasts/), here are some technical writing podcasts focused on language, writing, content strategy, and more:

 {% for item in site.data.recommended_podcasts.podcasts %}